/ home / about Brian May / about the scholarship / application form / music / links / contact /

 Applicants must satisfy themselves about entry requirements by visiting the relevant website http://steinhardt.nyu.edu/music/scoring and the following pages.
 Enquiries can be sent to Dr Ron Sadoff, Director of Film Scoring, at ron.sadoff@nyu.edu.

-3. The successful applicant will also need a valid passport, an F-1 student visa to the United States and a completed non-immigrant visa application.
+3. The successful applicant will also need a valid passport, an F-1 student visa to the United States and a completed non-immigrant visa application

 4. International students on student visas must be registered as full time students with NYU Steinhardt.
 Applicants must make those arrangements directly with the Office for International Students and Scholars.
-This is an important resource for international students and prospective applicants should visit the website at http://www.nyu.edu/oiss/.
+This is an important resource for international students and prospective applicants should visit the website at http://www.nyu.edu/global/visa-and-immigration/.

-APPLICATION CRITERIA
+APPLICATION PROCESS

-1. Applicants must complete a Brian May Scholarship Application, and a separate application to NYU Steinhardt.
+(1) a Brian May Scholarship Application, and

 2. It is emphasised that applicants cannot be considered unless they have completed and lodged both applications.